smolquants/py-chainlink-streams/README.md

 > **⚠️ Unofficial Client**: This is an **unofficial** Python SDK for Chainlink Data Streams API.
 It is not maintained or endorsed by Chainlink Labs or the Chainlink Foundation.
 Use at your own risk.

+> **🤖 AI Implementation**: This Python SDK, including all code, tests, and documentation, was implemented by **Cursor** using the **Auto** agent router.
+The implementation was generated through AI-assisted development using various language models and has not been manually written by human developers.

 A lightweight Python SDK for Chainlink Data Streams API with support for both HTTP REST API and WebSocket connections, including report decoding.

 ## Features